Building Approval for Building or Renovating a House

 Drainage

-As part of your building permit application you will need to include a site plan indicating the following drainage details:
+As part of your building permit application you will need to include a site plan indicating the details of the proposed stormwater disposal system for the development.

-Additional information on stormwater drainage requirements, please refer to the Stormwater Drainage Information Sheet.
+For information on our stormwater drainage requirements, please refer to the Stormwater Drainage Information Sheet.

 Additional information on drainage easement requirements, please refer to the City of Melville Drainage Easements sheet.